astarte-platform/astarte/doc/pages/administrator/095-advanced-operations.md

  ...
 ```

-After that, you have to delete all the data belonging to those primary keys
+After that, all data belonging to those primary keys must be deleted:

 ```
 cqlsh:test> DELETE FROM individual_datastreams